QuarkNerd/blog/nwolverson/_posts/2013-08-15-interactive-dotnet-2.md

 C#
 --

-Sadly the C# environment shipped with Visual Studio 2012 does not come with an interactive enviroment.
+Sadly the C# environment shipped with Visual Studio 2012 does not come with an interactive environment.
 Here are some solutions, and hopefully a glimpse of the future.

 ### Interactive window